Teacher Advisory Board

 Amy Oswalt

-Amy is the Director of Innovation and Head of Online Programs at the Lab School of Washington DC.
-Her interests include: daydreaming, cat wrangling, reading, training her dogs to outrun the aliens, playing basketball with third graders (only for the competition), offering unsolicited advice to strangers, hiking, travel, languages, and eavesdropping in restaurants.
+Amy Oswalt is the founder and director of Conduit, an online school that provides a transformative journey for neurodiverse students.
+Her interests include daydreaming, cat wrangling, reading, training her dogs to outrun the aliens, playing basketball with third graders (only for the competition), offering unsolicited advice to strangers, hiking, travel, languages, and eavesdropping in restaurants.
 Amy’s dream is to one day grow a prehensile tail.

 Spy Skill: Highly skilled at a wide variety of escape techniques (for obvious reasons).